 These chairs were designed and built for people who place lots of importance on aesthetics.
 They want a massage chair, yes, but they don’t want it to stick out like a sore thumb in whatever room they’ve put it in.

 Unfortunately, most massage chairs have leg massage ports, which some people view as a bit of an eyesore.

 Some chairs, though, utilize a “hideaway ottoman,” so when you’re not actively using the chair to get a massage, you can fold the leg massage ports into the ottoman where they’re invisible.
 At that point, the chair looks like a typical piece of living room furniture.

 Human Touch gets a special nod here.
-A majority of their models feature the hideaway ottoman, and the company is known for their stylish, striking designs.
+A majority of its models feature the hideaway ottoman, and the company is known for its stylish, striking designs.

 While this is technically a feature, it’s such a rare one that it deserves its own classification.
 In fact, there are only a handful of massage chairs on the market today that offer inversion therapy.
 The best of the bunch is the Daiwa Legacy, but there are a small handful of other models that offer similar functionality.

 Current industry standard is quad rollers, though you will find some value-priced chairs using tri- or dual rollers, and in a couple of instances, you’ll see a six-roller array.

 Advanced Massage Techniques

 Most massage chairs offer Shiatsu, but some also offer Swedish, Thai, and others.